What is the purpose of the Charitable Trust Stabilization Fund?

 How do I apply for a Charitable Trust Grant?

-You may apply on-line at ilchartiabletrust.com.
-Applications will be available from February 1st-March 31st and from July 1st to September 30th.
+You may apply on-line at ilcharitabletrust.com.
+Applications will be available from January 2 - April 30 (extended from March 31 due to COVID-19) and from July 1 to September 30.

 Who qualifies for a Charitable Trust grant?

-In 2017, Charitable Trust will be accepting grant applications in three focus areas: Housing Programs, Food Programs, and Workforce Development.
+In 2020, Charitable Trust will be accepting grant applications in three focus areas: Housing Programs, Food Programs, and Workforce & Economic Development.
 Additionally the organization must meet the following requirements:

 • The organization is a not-for-profit corporation that is exempt from federal income taxation under Section 501(c)(3) of the federal Internal Revenue Code.